-days since 11.2 inches of snow fell on Pittsburgh
+days late clearing their sidewalk after 11.2 inches of snow

-The Village of Shadyside in Pittsburgh still hasn't cleared their Penn Ave sidewalk.
+The Village of Shadyside in Pittsburgh took 11 days to clear their Penn Ave sidewalk.

-The Village of Shadyside Community Association plowed their private gated streets but left the public sidewalk impassable — forcing pedestrians, wheelchair users, the elderly, and parents with strollers into traffic on Penn Avenue.
+After the January 2026 snowstorm, the Village of Shadyside Community Association plowed their private gated streets but left the public sidewalk impassable for over a week — forcing pedestrians, wheelchair users, the elderly, and parents with strollers into traffic on Penn Avenue.
+They only cleared it on February 5th after we reached out publicly.

 See For Yourself